t-mart/wap/README.rst

 Building
 ********

-Building packages up your addon into a single directory and creates a zip file of it.
+Building your addon packages it up into a single directory and creates a zip file of it.

 .. code-block:: console